AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

     bias := bias + (learningRate * delta)
 ```

 The method `train:desiredOutput:` is very similar to what we have seen with the perceptron.
-We have introduced a `delta` local variable is represents the error multiplied by the transfer derivative.
+We have introduced a `delta` local variable, which represents the error multiplied by the transfer derivative.
 We use the transfer derivative to formulate a _gradient descent_.
-We will explore that topic in detail in a future chapter.
+We will explore that topic in detail in Chapter 5.

 We now need to initialize a neuron as being a sigmoid: